-Patients with metabolic syndrome will not feel any symptoms.
-But there are signs that might lead doctors to a diagnosis of metabolic syndrome.
-Doctors will look for a clustering of the following conditions:
+Patients with metabolic syndrome seldom have symptoms.
+But certain signs might lead doctors to diagnose metabolic syndrome.

 Doctors can check your HDL cholesterol, triglycerides, blood pressure, and weight, all of which are warning signs of metabolic syndrome.
 You may also need blood tests to measure the levels of glucose and insulin in your bloodstream.

 How is metabolic syndrome treated?